 But some reviewers talk of the threat of litigation and excessive charges unless immediate payment is sent.

 They are honestly known for their cease-and-desist letters.

 This means that you should not mess with images Getty considers to be their property.

 Alamy is a microstock site with a two-decade reputation.

-I would recommend it for those of you trying to start a business, developing non-profit organization, or designing work for a more straightforward audience.
+I would recommend it for those of you trying to start a business, develop a non-profit organization, or design work for a more straightforward audience.

 The cheaper options allow you to have quality content if you are willing to go through the pile.

 As a photographer, you may use Alamy as a starting point, especially with a more contributor-friendly service.

 Do expect your contribution to be mixed in the vast collection, so make sure to shoot unique photos with brilliant technical quality.

 With 50% of profit, you would be pleased with the reward when your photo gets chosen.